It was my birthday morning and we arrived at the lovely restaurant surrounded by a water lily pond at about 7.30am.

 Reflective thoughts: What needs to be done to enhance the internal communication such that repetitive service is reduced or eliminated?
 Be specific (and not just “Training” and “To inform during briefing”).
 What other ways can team members show their attentive service without being repetitive?

-The outlet manager came over and asked the following:
+The outlet manager came over and asked all of the following:

 1. What’s your name?
 (And extended a handshake)